 Federal Funding Tracking-COVID-19

-Pursuant to Senate Bill 8 (Eighty-seventh Legislature, Third Called Session, 2021), the Legislative Budget Board is tasked with producing a quarterly report detailing COVID-19 federal funding flowing through the state.
-These reports exclude funds awarded directly to individuals and local entities.
-Information in the reports are organized by the federal bill that granted appropriation authority as reported by agencies and institutes of higher education.
-Information includes award name and recipient state agency, award amount, expended or obligation information, award balance, agency use of funds, and the performance period end date when funds must be fully expended by.
+Pursuant to Senate Bill 8 (Eighty-seventh Legislature, Third Called Session, 2021), the Legislative Budget Board is tasked with producing a quarterly report detailing COVID-19 federal funding flowing to the state.
+To comply with this requirement, the LBB produces a series of reports that include information for six federal bills that were enacted in 2020 and 2021.
+Information in the reports is organized by the bill that granted appropriation authority as reported by agencies and institutes of higher education.
+Information includes award name and recipient state agency, award amount, expenditure information, pass-through information, award balance, and use of funds.
 Data not included in these reports are funds that went directly to cities, counties, and other local government entities that did not flow through the Texas state Treasury or a Texas state agency.
-However, links to certain allocation sheets showing flow of federal funds to local entities are listed below, such as the Coronavirus Local Fiscal Recovery Funds and Provider Relief Funds.
+Links to certain allocation sheets showing flow of federal funds to local entities are listed below, such as the Coronavirus Local Fiscal Recovery Funds and Provider Relief Funds.

 Funds that Flowed Through the State

-The State of Texas anticipates receiving an estimated $80 billion as of August 31, 2023 across six federal bills that address COVID-19 response, mitigation, and recovery.
-Many of these funds were supplemental to existing awards that state agencies regularly receive, with modified guidance from the awarding federal agency for funds to be used to better target the issues and complications of COVID-19.
+These reports estimate Texas receiving a total of $86.1 billion as of May 31, 2024 across the six federal bills.
+Many of these funds were supplemental to existing awards that state agencies regularly receive, with modified guidance that the funds be used to target issues and complications related to COVID-19.
 Federal funds that created new or modified existing grant programs are subject to the guidance from the granting bill and guidance published by the awarding federal agency.
 Funds are subject to federal rules and regulations, including performance period end dates and the population that the award is meant to serve.

 Reports by Act as followed: